octobercms/docs/cms-ajax.md

 </div>
 ```

+The priority of POST parameter values is:

+1. The triggering element `data-request-data`
+1. The closer parent elements `data-request-data`
+1. The form input data

 #### JavaScript API

 The JavaScript API is more powerful than using data attributes.
 The `request()` method can be used with any element that is inside a form, or on with a form element.
 When the method is used with an element inside a form, it is forwarded to the form.